-Turning on the Bluetooth via the radio menu BT:

-- a) \langle or \rangle to BT.
-To access the Bluetooth feature screen, press the Menu Select button directly below BT. - b) or to Status and press the Menu Select button directly below On.
+- Turning on the Bluetooth via the radio menu BT: - a) or to BT.
+To access the Bluetooth feature screen, press the Menu Select button directly below BT.

-The display shows Status On, and appears.
+The display shows Status On, and \\ appears.

-If Bluetooth fails to launch, the display shows Bluetooth on failed.
+If Bluetooth fails to launch, the display shows